A foundation for deductive mathematics: The Coherent Limit Axiom

-\item There is a formulation in terms of convergence in \(\PP[A]\).
+\begin{enumerate} \item The proof of the Proposition only uses functions to \(\{0,1\}\) rather than an arbitrary set \(B\).
+But the two versions are equivalent. \item Recursion uses this principle, so if \(\Lambda\neq \Omega\) then additional argument seems to be needed to show functions defined by recursion are in \(\Lambda\).
+The development in \cite{jech} p.~22 has a casual reference to the Replacement axiom that does not seem to be sufficient for this, so as it stands it seems to be incomplete.
+A complete argument should at least use the implicit assumption that the recursion condition is a \(\Lambda\) function. \item If a family of functions \(f_a\colon (\#<a)\to \{0,1\}\) is interpreted as subsets of \((\#<a)\subset \WW\), then the limit \(F\) corresponds to the union.
+The union lemma gives the general form: if \(A,B\) are sets and \(\{S_b\subset A\}\) are subsets indexed by \(b\in B\), then \(\cup_{b \in B}S_b\) is an \(\Omega\) set.
+To know the union is in \(\Lambda\) we would need to know that the collection \(\{S_b\mid b\in F\}\) is a \(\Lambda\) subset of \(\PP_{\Lambda}[A]\).
+Again ignoring this implicitly puts outcomes in \(\Omega\). \end{enumerate} There is a formulation in terms of convergence in \(\PP[A]\).
 We focus on the natural numbers \(A=\NN\) to clarify consequences for elementary mathematics.
-A real number in the unit interval has a base-2 decimal expansion that is a function from positive natural numbers to \(\{0,1\}\).
-Explicitly, if \(n\mapsto c_n\) then the real number is \(\sum_{n=1}^{\infty}c_n2^{n}\), where the summation notation stands for the limit of the monotone increasing sequence of partial sums.
-Now note this depends on the set theory: \(\Lambda\) reals corresponds to \(\Lambda\) functions \(\NN^{>0}\to \{0,1\}\).
-Some \(\Lambda\) are missing \(\Omega\) reals, and in these there are \(\Omega\) functions \(\NN^{>0}\to \{0,1\}\) that are not \(\Lambda\) functions.
-The partial sums of the series give a monotone increasing sequence in the \(\Lambda\) reals that has no limit point.
-This is not considered a problem: the sequence is not a \(\Lambda\) sequence, so \(\Lambda\) has no obligation to provide a limit.
-The downside is that to get limit points we would need to verify sequences, etc.~are in \(\Lambda\).
+A real number in the unit interval has a base-2 decimal expansion that is a function from natural numbers to \(\{0,1\}\).
+Explicitly, if \(n\mapsto c_n\) then the real number is \(\sum_{n=0}^{\infty}c_n2^{n+1}\), where the summation stands for the limit of the monotone increasing sequence of partial sums.
+But this depends on the set theory: the \(\Lambda\) reals correspond to \(\Lambda\) functions \(\NN\to \{0,1\}\).
+Some ZFC theories have reals strictly smaller than those of \(\Omega\), and in these there are \(\Omega\) functions \(\NN\to \{0,1\}\) that are not \(\Lambda\) functions.
+The partial sums of such series give a monotone increasing sequence in the \(\Lambda\) reals that has no limit point.
+In abstract set theory this is not considered a problem: if the sequence is not a \(\Lambda\) sequence, then \(\Lambda\) has no obligation to provide a limit.
+The downside is that to get limit points in \(\Lambda\) we would need to verify that the sequences, partial sums, etc.~that naturally occur are in \(\Lambda\).